 Posen is a somewhat small village located in the state of Illinois.
 With a population of 5,386 people and just one neighborhood, Posen is the 318th largest community in Illinois.

-Posen is a blue-collar town, with 49.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Posen, you'll notice that it is more blue-collar than most other communities in America.
+49.53% of Posen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Posen is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Posen who work in office and administrative support (8.98%), maintenance occupations (7.64%), and food service (6.90%).

 The per capita income in Posen in 2022 was $23,161, which is low income relative to Illinois and the nation.
 This equates to an annual income of $92,644 for a family of four.
 However, Posen contains both very wealthy and poor people as well.